-We have currently reviewed 14 headphones from Audio-Technica.
+We have currently reviewed 15 Audio Technica headphones.
 They're a versatile brand with many varied and affordable models.
-We plan on reviewing a lot more models throughout the year and we will continue to update you on any new headphones from Audio-Technica that we test.
+We plan on publishing a lot more Audio Technica headphones reviews throughout the year and we will continue to update you on any new headphones that we test.

 Compared to other brands

 - Diverse Headphone Lineup.
 Audio-Technica has a vast lineup of headphones geared towards different types of listeners.
 They make professional, closed and open back model, as well as well-rounded, all-purpose headphones for everyday use.